Benefits investigation: A review of how your health insurance plan covers a medicine or treatment your doctor has prescribed.

 Tumor Lysis Syndrome (TLS): Tumor lysis syndrome, including fatal cases, has been reported in patients receiving GAZYVA.
 GAZYVA works to break down cancer cells quickly.
 As cancer cells break apart, their contents are released into the blood.
 These contents may cause damage to organs and the heart and may lead to kidney failure requiring the need for dialysis treatment.
 Your doctor may prescribe medication to help prevent TLS.
 Your doctor will also conduct regular blood tests to check for TLS.
 Symptoms of TLS may include nausea, vomiting, diarrhea, and tiredness

 Infections: While you’re taking GAZYVA, you may develop infections.
 Some of these infections may be fatal and severe, so be sure to talk to your doctor if you think you have an infection.
+Patients administered GAZYVA in combination with chemotherapy, followed by GAZYVA alone are at a high risk of infections during and after treatment.
 Patients with a history of recurring or chronic infections may be at an increased risk of infection.
-Patients with an active infection should not be treated with GAZYVA
+Patients with an active infection should not be treated with GAZYVA.
+Patients taking GAZYVA plus bendamustine may be at higher risk for fatal or severe infections compared to patients taking GAZYVA plus CHOP or CVP

 Low White Blood Cell Count: When you have an abnormally low count of infection-fighting white blood cells, it is called neutropenia.
 While you are taking GAZYVA, your doctor will do blood work to check your white blood cell count.
 Severe and life-threatening neutropenia can develop during or after treatment with GAZYVA.
 Some cases of neutropenia can last for more than one month.
 If your white blood cell count is low, your doctor may prescribe medication to help prevent infections